mago0/ThrustMaster/README.md

 If the test does not start or there are issues with data logging, check the serial monitor for debug messages if `DEBUG` is defined in `config.h`.
 Ensure that the SD card is properly formatted and not write-protected.

-For further assistance, refer to the `motor-dynomometer.ino` sketch comments and the `logger.h` file for debugging procedures.
+For further assistance, refer to the `ThrustMaster.ino` sketch comments and the `logger.h` file for debugging procedures.

 ### Notes

 - The speaker functionality is disabled by default.
 To enable it, define `SPEAKER_ENABLE` in `config.h`.
-- The test procedure assumes that the `initSDCard()`, `initHX711()`, and other initialization functions are correctly implemented as per the `motor-dynomometer.ino` sketch.
+- The test procedure assumes that the `initSDCard()`, `initHX711()`, and other initialization functions are correctly implemented as per the `ThrustMaster.ino` sketch.
-- The maximum number of measurements that can be stored is defined by `maxMeasurements` in the `motor-dynomometer.ino` sketch.
+- The maximum number of measurements that can be stored is defined by `maxMeasurements` in the `ThrustMaster.ino` sketch.

 ### Parts